databendlabs/openraft/openraft/src/docs/cluster_control/dynamic-membership.md

-Directly updating node addresses with `ChangeMembers::SetNodes` should be replaced with `ChangeMembers::RemoveNodes` and `ChangeMembers::RemoveNodes` whenever possible.
+Directly updating node addresses with `ChangeMembers::SetNodes` should be replaced with `ChangeMembers::RemoveNodes` and `Raft::add_learner` whenever possible.

 Do not use `ChangeMembers::SetNodes` unless you know what you are doing.